spackows/CASCON-2018_Analyzing_images/README.md

 1. Download data:
     1. Go to https://github.com/spackows/CASCON-2018_Analyzing_images
     2. Click Clone or download

+    **Tip:** Download to somewhere with a short, easy path.
+You will be navigating to this location several times.

 2. Set up Watson Studio on IBM Cloud: https://dataplatform.cloud.ibm.com/registration/stepone.